Verifiable affirmative action in centralized school admissions: Related Choice Rules in the Literature

-\begin{itemize} \item Fill the $q_s$ seats one by one according to $\rhd$.
-When $a_k^\rhd$ is considered, if it is an open seat, the highest-ranked remaining student according to $\succ_s$ is admitted to $a_k^\rhd$ and said to occupy an open seat.
-If $a_k^\rhd$ is a reserved seat for $ \I^m $, the highest-ranked remaining student according to $\succ_m$ is admitted to $a_k^\rhd$.
-If the admitted student belongs to $ \I^m $, she is said to occupy a reserved seat.
-Otherwise, $a_k^\rhd$ is viewed as an open seat and the admitted student is said to occupy an open seat. \end{itemize}

-When each $ \I^m $ contains a large number of students and there are various choice problems where students from different types can be ranked in any possible way, for every precedence order $\rhd$, $\C^\rhd$ is not verifiable.
-Actually, $\C^\rhd$ differs from $\C^{SimRO}$ and $\C^{SimOR}$ even when focusing only on the selected students.
-Let $C^\rhd$ denote the standard choice rule induced by $\C^\rhd$.
-Examples \ref{example:slot-specific and SimOR} and \ref{example:slot-specific and SimRO} in the appendix show that $C^\rhd \neq C^{SimOR}$ and $C^\rhd \neq C^{SimRO}$.

-The issue with the class of choice rules with slot-specific priorities is that when there exist unfilled reserved seats, the precedence order of those seats determines which students are selected to occupy them.
-However, the student types associated with unfilled reserved seats vary across different choice problems.
-No exogenous precedence order can accommodate all such situations to ensure that the admission outcome is consistently verifiable.
+For any precedence order $\rhd$, $\C^\rhd$ is not verifiable.
+Moreover, $\C^\rhd$ may differ from $\C^{SimOR}$ and $\C^{SimRO}$ even when only the admitted students are compared; Examples~\ref{example:slot-specific and SimOR} and \ref{example:slot-specific and SimRO} show this.
+The fundamental difficulty with $\C^\rhd$ is that when a student type has unfilled reserve quotas, the precedence order determines which students fill them.
+But the set of eligible students varies across choice problems; it depends on which types have unfilled quotas.
+No fixed order can accommodate all such variations while maintaining verifiability.

-\cite{avataneo2021slotspecific} propose the class of slot-specific priorities with capacity transfers (SSPwCT) choice rules.
-For each original school seat, SSPwCT choice rules introduce a shadow seat with an initial capacity of zero.
-Both the original seat and its associated shadow seat have their own priority order of students, and their locations are specified in a precedence order.
-A capacity transfer vector determines the transfer between unfilled original seats and their associated shadow seats.
-The choice rules $\C^{SimRO}$ belong to the class of SSPwCT choice rules.
-However, $\C^{SimOR}$ does not belong to this class, even though we focus only on the selected students.
-This is illustrated by Example \ref{example:SSPwCT} in the appendix.
+\cite{avataneo2021slotspecific} extend this framework to slot-specific priorities with capacity transfers (SSPwCT), which subsume the dynamic reserve choice rules of \cite{aygun2020dynamic}.
+Each original seat has a shadow seat with initial capacity zero, and a capacity transfer vector governs transfers from unfilled original seats to their shadows.
+The choice rule $\C^{SimRO}$ belongs to the SSPwCT class.
+However, $\C^{SimOR}$ does not, even when only the admitted students are considered; this is illustrated by Example~\ref{example:SSPwCT}.